textplainly/test/link-tests/from/start.md

 [`...`](...)

-On GitHub.com, these result in a special 404 page, specifically stating that the repo branch in question does not contain the given path:
+On GitHub.com, the above result in a special 404 page, specifically stating that the repo branch in question does not contain the given path:

 > The master branch of test does not contain the path `link-tests/from/to/finish.md`.